scala/scala-lang/blog/_posts/2016-04-29-sc-community-representative.md

 layout: blog
 post-type: blog
 by: Jon Pretty
-title: Scala Center Appoints Community Representative
+title: Scala Center Appoints Bill Venners as Community Representative to the Advisory Board
 ---

 At Scala Days, the [Scala Center](https://scala.epfl.ch/) will hold its first